Monday, February 22, 2010

 B: So pathetic; so painful and delusional: the kind of lyrics I fall for, for some reason.
 I love the couplet “Llevo en mi piel la primavera / ...Y mucho mas amor del que quisera”.

 V: I’d forgotten it takes us until song #16 to get to the first big ballad of the night.
-Under the circumstances the Spaniards must have thought they were a shoe-in.
+Under the circumstances, the Spaniards must have thought they were a shoe-in.
 Nina certainly does them proud, managing to keep it just the right side of completely OTT.
-The warm reception it receives is entirely deserved if you ask me.
+The warm reception it receives is entirely deserved.

 17 Cyprus

-B: Is it just me or there only about 5 different lines in this song?
+B: Is it just me or there only about five different lines in this song?

-A: Listen to those keyboards.
-Now that’s hopeless for you.
-The bridge gives it the lift it so desperately needs, but it’s way too little, way too late.
-I just want to punch them for their fakeness and failure to seem at all convincing (and judging by the screen grabs, for their fucking awful dress sense, too).
+A: Hopeless keyboards.
+The bridge gives this the lift it so desperately needs, but it’s way too little, way too late.
+I just want to throttle them for their fakeness and failure to seem at all convincing.

-V: Fanny, quite appropriately, looks like a twat, and I don’t doubt Yiannis would be described as ‘fresh-faced’.
-By rights they should be stood on top of a wedding cake because, let’s face it, singing at weddings is pretty much all they’re good for with a crappo song like this.
+And for their awful dress sense: Fanny, in a perfect example of nominative determinism, looks like a twat.
+By rights, she and Yiannis should be stood on top of a wedding cake because, let’s face it, singing at weddings is pretty much all they’re good for.

 18 Switzerland

-A: As usual though, unlike Andorra, they seem to be aiming at a Eurovision sound rather than an inspired piece of music.
-Not bad though, overall.
+A: As usual though, they seem to be aiming at a Eurovision sound rather than an inspired piece of music.

 19 Greece

 B: Positively Turkish in its (lack of) lyrics that repeat over and over.
-Touch of Enya to them.
+With a touch of Enya to them.

 A: Not very exciting, but pleasant enough.